“Denmark is like a secret little place with its own special language.”helena Christensen

 Top Five Destinations In Denmark

-- Odense The charming birthplace of Han Christian Anderson.
+- Odense Is the charming birthplace of Han Christian Anderson.
 This was also the haven for worshippers of the Norse Gods.
 The city is full of vibrant colors and a strong sense of community.
 Many sites to visit include Funen’s Abbey, the 11th Century Saint Canute’s Cathedral, and the Viking Castle.

 - Aarhus and environs Iconic sites, lively music scene, pristine beaches, castles, and twisted forests.
 This eighth-century fortified Viking settlement was a trade center for centuries due to its strategic location.
 It is famous for its music festivals.
 The old town area has beautifully preserved houses and is lovely to stroll through.
 The 13th century Aarhus Cathedral is well worth a visit.